 Volunteer Checks and Insurance

 All volunteers will be required to complete a Working With Vulnerable People (WWVP) check and may be asked to complete various first aid, health and safety and other training.

 You can apply for a Tasmanian WWVP from anywhere.
-Please note that the process can take 4 weeks or longer in Tasmania and 8 weeks or longer from interstate or overseas.
+Please note that the process can take 4 weeks or longer in Tasmania.

 All volunteers will be engaged through an Auspicious Arts Project Inc. volunteer agreement to ensure they are covered by AAP’s volunteer and public liability insurance.